rudderlabs/rudder-blog/content/blog/RudderStack-Supports-Segment-as-a-Source-Integration.md

 ---
 title: "RudderStack Supports Segment as a Source Integration"
-siteMetadescription: Rudderstack proudly adds the Segment into the Source Integration.
-Segment is known to be a popular CDP that makes the transitions as seamless as possible.
+siteMetadescription: "Rudderstack proudly adds the Segment into the Source Integration.
+Segment is known to be a popular CDP that makes the transitions as seamless as possible."
 date: 2020-12-09T00:00:00+05:30
 featureImg: ../assets/markdown/releasesupportsegment.blog.rs.png
 category: